open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 #### Future

-We hope that this can be a starting point so storybook can directly support other framework servers as well 👍 Even none JavaScript servers could be possible - Ruby, PHP are you ready? 🤗
+We hope that this can be a starting point so storybook can directly support other framework servers as well 👍 Even non JavaScript servers could be possible - Ruby, PHP are you ready? 🤗

 If you are interested in supporting your frameworks server and you need help/guidance be sure to let us know.